 Benjamin Franklin, born in 1706, was one of the Founding Father of the U.S. During his lifetime, he was the 6th President of Pennsylvania, the United States Minister to both Sweden and France, and the 1st United States Post Master.
 Besides his many more well-known inventions and experiments, he also developed a version of the glass harmonica, and founded one of the first volunteer firehouses.
 He died in 1790 and today is buried in Philadelphia, Pennsylvania.

 Taking the time for preparation is a wonderful way of earning ourselves a better chance of being successful in our tasks.
 In a lifetime, there are so many things to prepare for, like practicing for a piano recital, studying for an exam, packing for and routing a trip, getting ready to take a driver’s test, memorizing answers for a job interview, rehearsing for a competition, or even hosting a party.
 All of these things require preparation, if we wish to succeed.
+(Not to say that good preparation will eliminate every chance of failure because of unforeseen occurrences, but the probabilities of failure will be significantly slimmer.)

-While I write this, I must confess that I’m not the best example of this!
+While I write this, I must confess that I’m not the best example.
 Lately, I tend to think ahead to the things I need to prepare, and then quickly forget about them like they’re flower petals, fallen in a stream and floating away with the swift current.
 So, I write this post mostly for myself, as an attempt to help remember what ole’ Ben once said about preparation.
 Do you have any thoughts on preparation, or how to make it easier?

 Do you have a story of when you forgot to prepare for something?